tomeichlersmith/ldmx-cob/README.md

   HostName cmslab1.spa.umn.edu
   LocalForward 1234 localhost:1234
 ```

+#### Jupyter Lab
+`jupyter lab` can be accessed the same way except its more complicated to change the port it displays to, so it is easiest to just use its default port `8888` and make sure that port is open when you `ssh`.

 ## SLAC RCE SDK
 We use the [SLAC RCE Software Development Kit (SDK)](https://confluence.slac.stanford.edu/display/RPTUSER/SDK+Download+and+Installation) a lot.